kumarkushagra/kumarkushagra/README.md

-I'm an engineering student with a passion for AI, machine learning, and IoT.
-I've worked on various projects, from developing backend services to experimenting with LLMs.
+I'm an engineering student with a passion for AI and machine learning.
+I've worked on various projects, from developing backend tools to experimenting with LLMs.

 ### Connect with Me